GrabzIt/grabzit/scraper/aspnet/readme.txt

 First create a scrape here: http://grabz.it/scraper/scrapes.aspx On the Export Options tab choose "Callback URL" option from the Send Results Via drop down.

-Next enter the URL of the handler.php so for instance http://www.example.com/scrape/handler.php
+Next enter the URL of the handler so for instance http://www.example.com/scrape/handler

-Ensure your PHP application has read and write access to the "results" directory.
+Ensure your ASP.NET application has read and write access to the "results" directory.

-More documentation can be found at: http://grabz.it/scraper/api/php/
+More documentation can be found at: http://grabz.it/scraper/api/aspnet/